danielchua2602/50in50/README.md

 ### Comments
-Some explaination of the animation
+Brief explaination of the animation

 **Day 5**